Jaxx497/concertus/readme.md

 ## Known bugs

 1. Symphonia Related*
-    1. m4a files rarely fail to play, but often disc numbers will not be displayed.
-    2. FLAC will rarely cause crashes when seeking in a song, functionality is enabled.
+    1. FLAC will rarely cause crashes when seeking in a song, functionality is enabled.
         OGG files crash on seek without fail, functionality is disabled.
-    3. Symphonia does not have OPUS capabilities.
+    2. Symphonia does not have OPUS capabilities.

-2. Live updates can cause panics on occasion.
-It's almost always due to the indexing on the sidebar.
-In most cases, you should be fine, but not all cases are covered.

-3. Accessing deleted songs - Accessing a deleted song through the history will likely render the rest of the history playlist inaccessible
+2. Accessing deleted songs - Accessing a deleted song through the history will likely render the rest of the history playlist inaccessible

 *Symphonia is a major dependency of this project.
 Most of the playback related issues are due to upstream issues in the symphonia library.
 I will begin to look for alternative backends.
-Perhaps ffmpeg or gstreamer.
+Perhaps mpd or gstreamer.
 Metadata may be read by other readers if necessary.